bpallares/angular-tour-of-heroes/README.md

-Trying to complete the tour of heroes from scratch
+# Trying to complete the tour of heroes from scratch

-# AngluarTourOfHeroes
+## Angular Tour Of Heroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.